NoahFinberg/insight_extractor/README.md

 ## Acknowledgements
 This insight extraction model benefitted from the hard work of many of our team members at Considdr.
 In particular, hand labeling thousands and thousands of sentences and cross-validating those labels across members of our team was an especially grueling effort.
 Thank you to Hailey Wahl, Kevin Lane, Derek Yau, and Eddie Korando for all your help here.

-We also heavily utilized the following resources in build our CNN model.
+We also heavily utilized the following resources in building our CNN model.

 - The fantastic paper by Yoon Kim ["Convolutional Neural Networks for Sentence Classification"](https://arxiv.org/abs/1408.5882)
 - The TF 1 implementation of Dr. Kim's work by [Denny Britz](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/)